 Consistency is Key!

-Don’t expect to become a pro at yoga overnight—that will take regular practice.
-It’s recommended you practice yoga three to five times a week for anywhere between 20-60 minutes a session.
+Don’t expect to become a pro overnight—that will take regular practice.
+It’s recommended you practice three to five times a week for anywhere between 20-60 minutes a session.
 Being consistent with yoga will eventually lead to more strength, flexibility, and overall better performance.
 Tracking your progress with a fitness tracker or smartwatch could also help drive motivation by tracking your health stats and help you set goals to reach.
 One of our faves is the FitBit Inspire HR, which sports more than 15 goal-based exercise modes.
 These modes will help you set a goal in reference to calories burned, time, distance, and more.
 Tracking your fitness journey through a smartwatch is an easy way to keep your fitness stats right at your fingertips.

 Yoga is not hard to start—it’s actually quite simple.
-So grab your mat, water bottle, and find a virtual yoga video you can follow along with.
+So grab your mat, water bottle, and find a video you can follow along with.
 Making this routine a part of your daily life will guarantee a better lifestyle for you, both mentally and physically.